rounak610/oxon_app/README.md

 # Using reusable objects:

-- To use oxonGreen color- color:AppTheme.colors.oxonGree
+- To use oxonGreen color- color:AppTheme.colors.oxonGreen
 - To create the standard rounded button- style: SolidRoundButtonStyle()
 - To style text- style: Theme.of(context).textTheme.headline2
 - T0 style text with different color- style: Theme.of(context).textTheme.headline2!.copyWith(color: AppTheme.colors.oxonGreen)